 Douglas Passaro Global Horizons Award

-The Douglas Passaro Global Horizons Scholarship assists graduate students with travel expenses associated with an international field experience.
+The Douglas Passaro Global Horizons Scholarship assists graduate students with travel expenses associated with an international Applied Practice Experience.
 Four awards of up to $3000.00 (per award) will be given during the academic year (includes summer).